alicefms/Calculadora/README.md

 ## Features

 - [x] Captura do valor informado pelo usuário
-- [x] Cálculo do alcance do anúncio
+- [x] Calcula o alcance do anúncio
-- [x] Exibição no console do resultado do cálculo
+- [x] Exibe no console o resultado do cálculo

 ## Como rodar a aplicação